 Are you looking for the best Perfmatters settings to deliver the ideal results?
 If you are, I have got you covered.
-This article will show the best Perfmatters settings and configurations with three popular caching plugins.
+In this tutorial, I will explain the ideal Perfmatters settings and configurations I use on my site with popular caching plugins.

 In my experience, Perfmatters is one of the lightweight and easy-to-use performance plugins you can use to take your website’s speed to the next level.